Doctor Doom: Powers and abilities

-In addition to being a genius level scientist and inventor, Doom is also a very powerful sorcerer with a mastery of dark magic, giving him a unique advantage over his rival, Mister Fantastic.
 Initially trained by Tibetan monks, Doom's magical powers are later enhanced by his lover Morgan le Fay.
-The magical spells Doom casts grant him additional powers abilities including energy absorption and projection, technopathy, dimensional travel, healing, and is able to summon hordes of demonic creatures.
+The magical spells Doom casts grant him additional powers and abilities including energy absorption and projection, technopathy, dimensional travel, healing, and the ability to summon hordes of demonic creatures.
 Doom placed second in a magic tournament held by the ancient sorcerer the Aged Genghis, and after Doctor Strange relinquished the title of Sorcerer Supreme, he acknowledged Doom's potential to assume that role.
+The alien Ovoids inadvertently taught Doom how to psionically transfer his consciousness into another being through eye contact.